Cold Water Immersion (CWI) Therapy for PTSD

 There's a condition in combat... it's when a fighting person's nervous system has been stretched to its absolute maximum.
 It's either snapped, or it's about to snap.
-In the first World War, that condition was called 'shell shock.' - comedian George Carlin (1937-2008).
+In the first World War, that condition was called 'shell shock.' - George Carlin (1937-2008).

-In the book In An Unspoken Voice: How the Body Releases Trauma and Restores Goodness (2010) renowned psychologist Peter Levine, PhD reframes PTSD as neither a disease nor a disorder.
+Since the 1970's, we've learned a great deal more about trauma, including the fact that PTSD doesn't just happen to soldiers.
+It can happen to anyone who experiences an extreme, unresolved stress event.
+In his book In An Unspoken Voice: How the Body Releases Trauma and Restores Goodness (2010) renowned psychologist Peter Levine, PhD reframes PTSD as neither a disease nor a disorder.
 He describes PTSD as an injury -- a description that may encourage trauma survivors to pursue healing of their wounds.

 The question is, "How?"

 PTSD can occur when stress overwhelms the capacity to respond.
-Children are especially vulnerable (Carr 2023) because their capacity to respond it lower.
-Because not every extreme stress situation results in traumatic injury, Levine sought to identify patterns that might predict when stress will be successfully resolved, and when it might lead to longer-term trauma-related disorders.
+Children are especially vulnerable, because their capacity to respond is lower.
+Therefore, what might be a nothing but a nuisance for an older child could be unresolved trauma in a younger child -- not every extreme stress situation results in traumatic injury.

 powerlessness, and